Federal Realty Investment Trust (NYSE:FRT) Issues FY 2022 Earnings Guidance

 Federal Realty Investment Trust (NYSE:FRT) updated its FY 2022 earnings guidance on Wednesday.
-The company provided EPS guidance of $5.300-$5.500 for the period.
+The company provided earnings per share guidance of $5.300-$5.500 for the period.
 The company issued revenue guidance of -.Federal Realty Investment Trust also updated its FY 2021 guidance to $5.050-$5.150 EPS.

+Several research firms recently weighed in on FRT.
+Mizuho upgraded Federal Realty Investment Trust from a neutral rating to a buy rating and lifted their price objective for the company from $102.00 to $129.00 in a report on Thursday, June 3rd.

-The business also recently declared a quarterly dividend, which will be paid on Friday, October 15th.
-Investors of record on Wednesday, September 22nd will be issued a dividend of $1.07 per share.
-The ex-dividend date is Tuesday, September 21st.
-This is an increase from Federal Realty Investment Trust’s previous quarterly dividend of $1.06.
-This represents a $4.28 annualized dividend and a dividend yield of 3.53%.
-Federal Realty Investment Trust’s dividend payout ratio (DPR) is currently 93.81%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, October 15th.
+Stockholders of record on Wednesday, September 22nd will be paid a dividend of $1.07 per share.
+This is a positive change from Federal Realty Investment Trust’s previous quarterly dividend of $1.06.
+The ex-dividend date of this dividend is Tuesday, September 21st.
+This represents a $4.28 dividend on an annualized basis and a dividend yield of 3.53%.
+Federal Realty Investment Trust’s payout ratio is presently 93.81%.

 A hedge fund recently bought a new stake in Federal Realty Investment Trust stock.
-OLD Mission Capital LLC purchased a new stake in Federal Realty Investment Trust (NYSE:FRT) in the 3rd quarter, according to its most recent Form 13F filing with the SEC.
-The firm purchased 20,799 shares of the real estate investment trust’s stock, valued at approximately $1,527,000.
-Institutional investors own 85.50% of the company’s stock.
+OLD Mission Capital LLC bought a new stake in Federal Realty Investment Trust (NYSE:FRT) during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor bought 20,799 shares of the real estate investment trust’s stock, valued at approximately $1,527,000.
+Hedge funds and other institutional investors own 85.50% of the company’s stock.

 About Federal Realty Investment Trust